-If you have a very busy website such as an e-commerce store or a membership site where critical content is updated often during the day, then perhaps you should be backing up in real time.
+If you have a very busy website such as an e-commerce store or a membership site where critical content is updated often during the day, then perhaps you should be backing up in real-time.

-The choice of backup schedule comes down to the question “How much information are you willing to lose between backups?”.
+The choice of the backup schedule comes down to the question “How much information are you willing to lose between backups?”.

 Where Should I Store My Backups?